 Tour in Central Zagori – Vikos Gorge

-*Group from minimum 6 people
+*Group from a minimum of 6 people

 – Departure from Aristi at 10.30 a.m.